yorgath/orthogram/docs/api.rst

 .. code-block:: python

-   from orthogram import load_ddf, translate, translate_dir, write_svg
+   from orthogram import load_ddf, translate, translate_dir, write_png

    # You can do this:
    d = load_ddf("diagram.yaml")
-   write_svg(d, "diagram.svg")
+   write_png(d, "diagram.png")

    # also this:
-   translate("diagram.yaml", "diagram.svg")
+   translate("diagram.yaml", "diagram.png")

    # and even this:
    translate_dir("~/diagrams")